adamsilver/fdpb/07-a-search-form.md

 # Search And Filter

+Consider dealing with search and filter of the inbox?

 TODO: infinite scroll/show more/pagination perhaps

 I'm an organised person.
 Even as I boy I remember being this way.
 But, I've always been a minimalist too.
 Organising things when you only own a few things is easy.